Om570/djsv13-full-handler/README.md

 # Help Command
 This handler also has a very good auto sync help menu command.
 Thanks to a guy from reconlx's server to make this.
-(my guy u am so sorry i forgot your name hope you forgive me.)
+(my guy i am so sorry i forgot your name hope you forgive me.)